tombye/trexit/_posts/2017-10-02-camino-stages-18-to-25.markdown

 There's a pile of stones at the bottom of the pole.
 Pilgrims are meant to bring a stone from their home town and leave it at the cross as a symbol of any burdens they feel they've been carrying that they want to leave behind.

-Whatever our thoughts on the cross, it was hard not to be moved by what the different stones meant to so many different people.
+It was hard not to be moved by what the different stones meant to so many different people.
 Well, it was hard until a dude with a drone turned up.

 <video src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/iron-cross-with-drone.mp4" controls height="848" width="480" preload="metadata"><a href="https://github.com/tombye/trexit/raw/gh-pages/assets/images/iron-cross-with-drone.mp4">Download this video of someone flying a drone near the iron cross.</a></video>